Testing Community Structures for Hypergraphs

 \begin{Remark} When there are multiple possible choices for $l$, Theorem \ref{normality} and Theorem \ref{power} may fail if $l$ is misspecified.
 For example, if $m=4$ and the ``correct" value is $l_0=2$ (corresponding to the true hyperedge probability), but we count $1$-cycle.
 Then under $H_0$, the test statistic in (\ref{normality1}) or (\ref{normality2}) is of order $O_p(n^{\frac{3}{2}})$, i.e., the limiting distribution does not exist.
 Whereas, if the correct value is $l_0=1$ but we count $2$-cycle, then the test statistic in (\ref{normality1}) or (\ref{normality2}) have the same limiting distribution (if it exists) under $H_0$ and $H_1$, i.e., the power of the test does not approach one.
-In practice, it is recommended to use hyperedge proportion to get a rough estimate for $l$. \end{Remark}
+In practice, we recommend using the hyperedge proportion to get a rough estimate for $l$. \end{Remark}